Chapter 5: Keyword Competition Analysis

 So there’s a lot of truth to that old adage.

-It’s OK for a SERP to have a few high PR/PA results on the first page.
+It’s OK for a SERP to have a few high-PA results on the first page.
 That’s the case for most medium or high volume keywords.

-You want to keep an eye out for low PR/PA pages.
+You want to keep an eye out for low-PA pages.
 Those pages are ripe for getting knocked off by your new, awesomely-optimized page.
-If you see a lot of these, consider giving your potential keyword the green light.
+If you see a lot of these, consider giving that keyword the green light.

 At its very core, Google is a vote collection engine.

 The more “votes” a page gets (in the form of backlinks), the higher it tends to rank.

 (Think links don’t matter anymore?
 Our recent ranking factors research study found that the number of referring domains was correlated to higher rankings more than any other factor).

 Which means that the number of referring domains is worth taking a look at.